-- a logical partition provided by IBM PR/SM on an IBM System z[TM] processor (z890, z990, z9[TM] 109, z9[TM] BC, z9[TM] EC, z10[TM] BC or z10[TM] EC). - a certified version of IBM z/VM® executing on one of the above-listed System z[TM] processors.
+- a logical partition provided by a certified version of IBM PR/SM on an IBM System zTM processor (z890, z9TM 109, z9TM Business Class, z9TM Enterprise Class, z10TM Business Class or z10TM Enterprise Class). - a certified version of IBM z/VM® executing in a logical partition provided by PR/SM on one of the above-listed System zTM processors.